Our Basil

 Emily Basil.
 Better suited as a potted plant.

-Red Freddy is a deep purple Basil has the same Genovese taste, but with a colorful kick that adds some color and flair to your garden.
+Dark Purple Opal is a deep purple Basil has the same Genovese taste, but with a colorful kick that adds some color and flair to your garden.

 Lemon Basil